-We encourage junior math majors considering teaching mathematics as a profession to:
+We encourage juniors interested in teaching mathematics as a profession who are majoring in a subject other than mathematics to:

 - take the Math 75 XP* seminar

 - complete Math 117 or 110A, 123 or 120A, and 131A